Tomato Plants

 • Provide moderate irrigation.
 If this disease is caught, stop irrigation.

-• Seed and seedling treatment (streptomycin or streptomycin or vancomycin 1 g in 10 liters of water.Can be mixed and sprayed on plants.
+• Seed and seedling treatment (streptomycin, streptomycin, or vancomycin 1 g) in 10 liters of water.
+You can mix it and then spray it on plants.

-• Apply and mix 5 tons of half-rotted chicken manure per hectare for at least 21 days before planting. and should be well-rotted with the soil.
+• Apply and mix 5 tons of half-rotted chicken manure per hectare for at least 21 days before planting.
+And should be well-rotted with the soil.

 • Ferticide Furadan 5G applied at the rate of 25 kg/ha at the time of planting or at the time of final tillage can effectively control tomato wilt and root-knot nematode.

-6. Early Blight Disease of Tomatoes:
+6. Early Blight of Tomatoes:

-Symptoms of Early Blight Disease in Tomato plants
+Symptoms of Early Blight

-• Tomato plants die and leaves and fruits drop due to the attack of this disease.
+• Tomato plants die, and leaves and fruits drop due to the attack of this disease.

 • Older plants first develop circular spots or concentric ring-like dark spots.